-- Provides insights into the ways transcriptomics of aquatic animals and fish ecology can contribute to the understanding of human diseases
+- Provides insights into the ways transcriptomics can contribute to the understanding of various research subjects such as aquatic animals, fish ecology and human diseases

-- Gives an account of the evolution of the techniques used to determine the transcriptome in crustacean aquaculture.
+- Presents an account of the evolution of the techniques used to determine the transcriptome in crustacean aquaculture

-- Describes the mechanisms of genetic interaction between different pathogens and the human host and their effects modifying gene expression levels.
+- Describes the mechanisms of genetic interactions between different pathogens and the human host and their effects modifying gene expression levels

 Table of Contents